ahjwang/messenger-emma/README.md

 - June 15 2021: We have introduced a stage 3, and `msgr-test-v2` which includes more movement combinations for a more comprehensive test.
 Other stages/splits should be identical.
 If you cloned before this `8f6bd5c` commit, we recommend getting the latest version.

 ## Miscellaneous
 If there are issues with the installation, try using `Python 3.7`.
-The model is tested working with `transformers` version 4.2.2.
+The model is tested working with `transformers` version `4.2.2`.
 The license is MIT.
+If you get an error with `gym` try downgrading `gym` to `0.22.0` or lower.

 Please use the following citation from [DBLP](https://dblp.org/rec/conf/icml/HanjieZN21.html?view=bibtex) (note author list and name changes from early arxiv versions).